Dolce & Gabbana Fall/Winter 2026 RTW

 Toward the conclusion of the show, micro-print dresses appeared, softening the architectural severity of the earlier looks.

-While no official reference to specific photographers was stated in show materials, the visual language—controlled gaze, seated or poised posture styling, restrained sensuality—recalls the broader aesthetic associated with 1970s fashion photography.
+While no official reference to specific photographers was stated in show materials, the visual language — controlled gaze, seated or poised posture in styling, restrained sensuality — recalls the broader aesthetic of 1970s fashion photography.

 Lisa Taylor photographed by Helmut Newton, 1975